|

 stored during the conversion to living quarters were subsequently lost by the production company.
 Now under restoration

-at London Truck and Bus, Northfleet for her new owner.
+at London Bus and Truck, Northfleet for her new owner.

 Photo: © Mike Nash 2007